-Course Code: CSE3088 Course Title: Bus Analytics siness Intelligence and Type of Course: Theory L-P-C 3 0 3 Version No. 1.1 Course Pre-requisites NIL Anti-requisites NIL Course Description Business Intelligence (BI) refers to technologies, applications, and practices for the collection, integration, analysis, and presentation of business information.
+Course Code: Course Title: Bus siness Intelligence and CSE3088 Analytics L-P-C 3 0 3 Type of Course: 1 Theory - Version No. 1.1 Course Pre-requisites NIL Anti-requisites NIL Course Description Business Intelligence (BI) refers to technologies, applications, and practices for the collection, integration, analysis, and presentation of business information.
 The purpose of business intelligence is to support better business decision making.
 This course provides an overview of the technology of BI and the application of BI to an organization's strategies and goals.
-Course Objective - the course is to far lligence and Analy Methodologies. - Course Out Comes On successful completion of the course the students shall be able to: Introduce the concepts and components of Business Intelligence (BI) [Knowledge] Evaluate the technologies that make up BI (data warehousing, OLAP) [COMPREHENSION] Define how BI will help an organization and whether it will helpful [COMPREHENSION] Identify the technological architecture that makes up BI systems [COMPREHENSION] Course Content: Module 1 Basics of Insights Assignment Program ming Task (10 Se ssions Topics: The importance of data job roles available in th llue chair ı - tools fo or gene rating in sights -
+Course Objective The objective of the course is to familiarize the learners with the concepts of Business Intelligence and Analytics and attain Employability through Problem Solving Methodologies.
+Course Out Comes On successful completion of the course the students shall be able to: Introduce the concepts and components of Business Intelligence (BI) [Knowledge] Evaluate the technologies that make up BI (data warehousing, OLAP) [COMPREHENSION] Define how BI will help an organization and whether it will helpful [COMPREHENSION] Identify the technological architecture that makes up BI systems [COMPREHENSION] Course Content: Module 1 Basics of Insights Assignment Program ming Task 10 Se ssions Topics: L The importance of data job roles available in th lue chair - tools fo or gener ating in sights -